-*** UPDATED MARCH 29, 2019 *** Does the Motley Fool’s Stock Advisor Newsletter provide good stock recommendations and is it worth the price?
+*** UPDATED July 6, 2019 *** Does the Motley Fool’s Stock Advisor newsletter provide good stock recommendations and is it worth the price?
 At HowTheMarketWorks, one of the services we provide our users is that we subscribe to dozens of stock advisory services and we buy all of the recommended stocks in a virtual account.
-In this article I will reveal our experience with this Motley Fool newsletter.
+In this article I will review the Motley Fool Stock Advisor newsletter’s performance for the last 4 years and reveal the profitablitity its stock picks.
 I will show you some of their stock picks that were excellent stock picks and gave us huge profits.
 I will also show you how we used stop-loss orders to protect our initial capital.
 If you want to know how it rates against other stock picking services, then read our best stock newsletter review.
-Here are the 4 main things you get when you buy the Stock Advisor service.
+Here are the 4 main things you get when you buy the Motley Fool Stock Advisor service.
 This is directly from the Motley Fool’s webpage: First of all, note that Motley Fool service is totally legitimate and you do get the first 3 email alerts and access to their community and investing resources just like it advertises.
 So far so good.

 WOW!
 That’s an amazing graph if it is true!Doesn’t every investor want to outperform the SP500 like that.
 As I dug down into their existing portfolio and their current recommendations, I found how how they got those returns.
 To have returns like that you need to have a couple stocks in your portfolio that double or triple every year.
 And upon review, the Motley Fool does have a great knack for finding a few stocks each year that have fantastic returns.
 Think about it.
 If you buy 24 stocks a year, lose 8% on a 4 stocks, make 10% on 16 of them, have 2 that double and 2 that triple, your portfolio will be up 30% in one year.
 In 3 years you will double your portfolio.
 That is essentially what the Motley Fool Stock Advisor Service has done for the last few years.